wmtech-1/OpenVPN-Installer/README.md

 ## Encryption

-The main reason why I made this fork is to improve the encryption.
+The main reason why Angristan made this fork was to improve the encryption.
 Indeed, OpenVPN's default parameters are weak (and that's what [Nyr's script](https://github.com/Nyr/openvpn-install) uses).

-I want to justify all my choices regarding the encryption settings I have chosen, to prove that I'm not some random noob as some may think. 😉

-However I'm far from a crypto expert, so don't hesitate to doubt what I say (I put links to my sources anyway), and to open an issue to correct me.

 OpenVPN 2.4 will be a great update on the encryption part, because we'll be able to use elliptic curves, so ECDSA and ECDH (as well for the control channel), and AES GCM.
 They are faster and more secure.
-I will, of course, update the script when it will be available.

 **Note:** With OpenVPN's default parameters, you have a relatively weak encryption.
 Nonetheless, your trafic is still encrypted, so unless you're under surveillance, probably no one will try to decrypt it.
 Yet it's not a reason to use old and weak algorithm when there are much better ones available. 😉